VeriX-Anon: A Multi-Layered Framework for Mathematically Verifiable Outsourced Target-Driven Data Anonymization: Background and Fundamentals

 \subsection{Wasserstein Distance}

-The magnitude of this divergence is measured by the 1-Wasserstein distance (also called the Earth Mover's Distance).
+The magnitude of this divergence is measured by the 1-Wasserstein distance~(WD) (also called the Earth Mover's Distance).
 For two distributions $P$ and $Q$ over $\mathbb{R}$:

 where $F_P$ and $F_Q$ are the cumulative distribution functions.
 Informally, $W_1$ measures the minimum cost of reshaping one distribution into the other, where cost is mass moved times distance travelled.
 Chaudhury et al.~(\cite{chaudhury2024explainable}) applied it to compare SHAP distributions for model explainability; VeriX-Anon adapts the same metric to compare SHAP distributions \emph{before and after anonymisation}.
 A small $W_1$ indicates that feature importance was preserved.
 A large $W_1$ indicates that the cloud's processing altered the data's predictive structure, which is evidence of algorithm substitution.
-The threshold $\varepsilon$ separating acceptable from suspicious divergence is calibrated empirically and discussed in Sections~V-C3 and VII-C.
+We use the 1-Wasserstein distance rather than a difference of means or a KL divergence for three reasons.
+It is defined even when the two distributions have different supports, whereas KL divergence is not.
+It is expressed in the same units as the SHAP values, so a threshold on it is interpretable.
+And it responds to how far probability mass has to move, so it registers a shift that leaves the mean and variance unchanged, which a summary-statistic comparison would miss.
+The threshold $\varepsilon$ separating acceptable from suspicious divergence is calibrated empirically and discussed in Sections~\ref{sec:wasserstein} and~\ref{sec:epsilon_sensitivity}.